Boldenone: Sources

 Boldenone occurs naturally in the scent gland of Ilybius fenestratus, a species of aquatic beetle.

+In calves not fed boldenone, their urine 17α-boldenone content is strictly related to the phytosterol content of the diet.
+These naturally occurring amounts present are below doping attention limits.

 History

 Ciba reportedly patented boldenone in 1949.
 It subsequently developed several experimental esters of the drug in the 1950s and 1960s.
 One of these was boldenone undecylenate, which was introduced for clinical use under the brand name Parenabol and saw some use in the late 1960s and early 1970s.
 However, it was discontinued before the end of the 1970s.
 Subsequently, boldenone undecylenate was introduced by Squibb under the brand name Equipose for veterinary use, most commonly in horses.

 Society and culture

 Generic names

 Boldenone is the generic name of the drug and its INN and BAN.

 Brand names

 Boldenone is marketed as veterinary drug as boldenone undecylenate (a derivative of boldenone) under the following brand names: Boldebal H, Equipoise, and Sybolin.
 It is marketed as a veterinary combination drug with methandriol under the brand name Drive.

 In Ukraine, it is marketed for human consumption as the injectable steroid Boldenol.